JASON A. VANDEVER- TREASURER

 - Listening to customer feedback and implementing changes when possible.

 - Strictly adhering to all federal, state and local laws governing the management of public funds.

 - Working with external brokers and the banking community to achieve the highest and safest investment returns for the City.

 - Taking advantage of educational opportunities in the field of treasury management.

 Easy Pay is the City of Charlottesville's new automatic payment option for City utility bills.
 Easy Pay saves time, money, and hassle by automatically deducting your bill amount from your bank account when it is due.
 Sign up today by completing the Easy Pay Application, attaching a voided check or information from your financial institution with your name, account number, and routing information, and returning it to us.
-You'll know that your bill is being paid automatically when you see the message that you are an Easy Pay customer printed on your bill.
 For more information, contact the Utility Billing Office at (434) 970-3211 .

 The City of Charlottesville now offers online and telephone payment services.
 Residents may pay personal property tax, real estate tax, and parking tickets online or by phone using a credit card or an electronic check.
 Click here to pay your bill online or call toll free 1-866-660-5185 .
 There is a fixed rate of 2.5% added to all credit card transactions, and a flat fee of $2.25 is added to electronic check payments from a checking or savings account.
 There is no fee for online utility bill payments.

 Please be advised that if you choose to pay your bill online or by phone that we do not receive the funds immediately.
 Please allow up to three days for payment processing.
 Also, if you are paying delinquent taxes online or by phone and there is a tax lien or DMV stop in place it will not be released until payment is received by the City Treasurer's Office, not the actual online transaction date.